Lifting And Bending Properly

 How Does Bad Bending and Lifting Technique Effect the Knees?

 When you bend to pick up an object form the floor, the knees need to bend the correct way.
 When the knees bend too far, it causes increased compression between the knee cap (patella) and the thigh bone (femur).
-When you pick up an object with the knees bent too far (past 90*), it can injure and wear out the cartilage on the joint surfaces of the knee cap and thigh bone.
+Picking up an object with the knees bent too far past 90 degrees can injure and wear out the cartilage on the joint surfaces of the knee cap and thigh bone.

 Loading the knees while they are fully bent also limits the muscles strength.
 Fully bent knees keep the thigh muscles out of their optimal length and position to lift an object.